 Find out more

 For more on this playwright from an Irish Studies perspective, see the chapter on Griffith in my book Irish Anglican Literature and Drama: Hybridity and Discord (2021).
-For more information on Griffith – and to read the original, "uncut" version of The Platonic Wife (1765) – visit David O'Shaughnessy's The Censorship of British Theatre, 1737-1843 online database.
+For more information on Griffith – and to read the original, "uncut" version of The Platonic Wife (1765), in which the Irish character Patrick has an even bigger and more heroic role – visit David O'Shaughnessy's The Censorship of British Theatre, 1737-1843 online database.